pramsey/pgsql-ogr-fdw/README.md

 	IMPORT FOREIGN SCHEMA ogr_all
 		FROM server fgdbtest INTO fgdball;

-### Importing subset of tables using prefixes
+### Importing a subset of tables

-Not all ogr data sources have a concept of schema, so we use the remote_schema as a prefix.
+Not all OGR data sources have a concept of schema, so we use the remote schema string as a prefix to match OGR layers.
-Note this is case sensitive, so make sure casing matches your layer names.
+The matching is case sensitive, so make sure casing matches your layer names.

-For example the following will only import tables that start with *CitiesIn*.
-As long as you quote, you can handle true schemaed databases such as SQL server or PostgreSQL by using something like *"dbo."*
+For example, the following will only import tables that start with *CitiesIn*.
+As long as you quote, you can handle true schemaed databases such as SQL Server or PostgreSQL by using something like *"dbo."*

 	CREATE SCHEMA fgdbcityinf;
 	IMPORT FOREIGN SCHEMA "CitiesIn"